lsandini/cgmsim-site/docs/operate/pump.md

 <br>

 The 5th line specifically triggers the execution of the bash script **random_meal.sh** at midnight 00:00 or 12PM.
 The 4 meals of the next day are computed (carb amounts and time of delivery).
 These are saved in a file, that will be overwritten the next time the script runs, 24 hours later.

 The absolute time of the script execution refers to the timezome where your computer resides.
 If you are using a cloud-based solution, notice the time difference in your location.

-For me, with a DigitalOcean droplet located in europe, the time difference is +3 hours !
-So I execute the sript at 21:00 o'clock server time, which is midnight at my location.
+For me, with a DigitalOcean droplet located in Europe, the time difference is +3 hours.
+So I execute the sript at 21:00 o'clock "server time", which is midnight at my location.
 The line starts with :

 ```
 #0 21 * * * cd /home ...